50 Abandoned Houses That Are Begging to Be Restored

 Over in Belarus again, this manor would seem like a nice house to renovate.
 Up on a little hill in the countryside sounds kind of nice.
 Don’t miss these 15 home improvement myths busted.

 The Novgorod region in northwest Russia has a rich history as a trade route and this older home would shine if it were restored to its former look.
 The intricate woodwork makes it an interesting place.
-Get into woodworking with one of these 40 easy projects.

 Also set in the Russian countryside, this little place could be a vacation getaway if you lived in Russia.
 It could be on par with these 16 cabins you have to see to believe.